metricswave/backend/content/collections/pages/landing.md

     type: open_numbers
     enabled: true
     title: 'Used by +1,000 companies'
-    content: 'We handle over +30M events the last year with a 99.9% uptime.'
+    content: 'We handled over 20M events the last year with a 99.9% uptime.'
   -
     id: lm34gp22
     title: 'Not just bar or line graphs'